thymeleaf/thymeleaf-docs/docs/articles/springmail.md

+---
-% Rich HTML email in Spring with Thymeleaf
+title: Rich HTML email in Spring with Thymeleaf
-% Jos&eacute; Miguel Samper \<jmiguelsamper AT users.sourceforge.net\>
+author: 'Jos&eacute; Miguel Samper \<jmiguelsamper AT users.sourceforge.net\>'
+---

 Rich HTML email in Spring with Thymeleaf